isi95010/DrallionMacOS/docs/README.md

 * Credit to all those who contribute to the [Chrultrabook project](https://docs.chrultrabook.com)
 * Credit to [MrChromebox](https://github.com/MrChromebox?tab=repositories) for inadvertently making the firmware compatible with MacOS.
 * Credit to ExtremeXT for forking and including the modifications for a MacOS-friendly Coreboot
-* Credit to Ethan (ethanthesleepyone) for hosting builds and the MacOS firmware script
+* Credit to Ethan (ethanthesleepyone) for hosting builds and the MacOS firmware script originally.
+It's been taken down for the time being.
-* Credit to 1revenger1 for creating a new VoodooPS2 for Keyboard HID mapping
+* Credit to 1revenger1 for creating a new VoodooPS2 for Keyboard HID mapping, fixing VoodooI2CElan, and loads of guidance.
 * Credit to Coolstar for tuning Coreboot initially for Drallion